I Need a Hot Girl

 "I Need a Hot Girl" is a song by New Orleans hip-hop group, the Hot Boys.
 The single was featured on their album Guerrilla Warfare.
 The song, as well as the entire album, was produced by Mannie Fresh.
 "I Need a Hot Girl" was written by Lil Wayne, B.G. and Turk.
 Juvenile did not appear on the track, but was featured in the video.
-The song was moderately successful, peaking at No. 65 on the Billboard Hot 100, the Hot Boys' only single on that chart.
+The song was moderately successful, peaking at No. 65 on the Billboard Hot 100, the Hot Boys' only song there.